airflow2010/GOODMUSIC/README.md

     <td valign="top"><img src="prism-ss-admin.png" alt="admin section"></td>
   </tr>
 </table>
+[TOC]

 ## Concept

 - Ingest musicvideo: extract YouTube IDs, fetch metadata, and store them as documents in Firestore (`musicvideos` collection).
 The source of the videos can be Substacks (this is how this project originated), YouTube playlists, or manual input of specific videos.
 - Ingestion also includes categorization of videos into genres.
-This uses the publicly available AI-models of Google.
-This can be configured ([Configuration](#Configuration))
+This uses the publicly available AI-models of Google and can be configured ([Configuration](#Configuration))

 - Rate and filter the catalog in a browser (play mode for discovery, playback and export, rate mode for unrated items)
 - Import methods can be found in admin section